Page updated 31st August 2014

 In April 1912, the City Pictures Co. converted Shephard & Co, a grocer's shop, next to the modern Wetherspoon's Chevalier Inn, into the City Palace, a cinema which could seat 380.
 It was a private company that had been founded by a number of Exeter's business and professional men.
-Business was good, and dividends earned by the investors were as high as 40%.
+Business was good, and the 'home of bright and beautiful pictures' earned dividends for the investors as high as 40%.

 For the first Christmas of trading, in 1912, the Gazette reported the programme as: